-I propose a novel but straightforward application of some obscure, but still clear and unambiguous agricultural tax provisions to affordable housing development.
+I would like to propose a novel but actually very straightforward application of some obscure, but still quite clear and unambiguous agricultural tax provisions to affordable housing development in a way that opens new possibilities for better quality of life for residents and a much better bottom line for developers

 This model uses tax provisions that apply to Tenant Farming and Sharecropping to create a new approach to affordable housing.